 Review of Kranz et al. This is a nice exercise, and a welcome comparison of various methods to assess ecosystem processes in a highly variable environment.
 The (unstated) question is how can we apply incubator methods to more rapidly changing environmental conditions?
 Nevertheless, I think it will assist the further investigations in the CCE LTER, as well as in other regimes.
 Most of my comments are minor, and should be easily addressed by the authors.

-We thank the reviewer for the constructive critics on our manuscript.
+We thank the reviewer for the constructive critiques on our manuscript.

 1. Lines 22-25: These two sentences should be deleted, since they are redundant with the title.
 Abstracts should be written in the 3rd person, so the next sentence should read "A mult-method...is presented..."